-Female and male total flows and crude migration rates are shown in Figure 6.
+Female and male total flows and crude migration rates are shown in Figure 7.
 The patterns of both statistics follow similar paths as those in Figure 2 for the estimates based on the differences between the total stock tables.
-There is little difference between the sum of male and female flows in all but the most recent time periods.
-In the last decade (2000-10), male flows increased faster than the females.
-For example, the total male flows over a ten-year interval, based on UN stock data and WPP2010 demographic data, rose from 32.71 million during 1990-2000 to 43.77 million during 2000-10, whilst the equivalent female flow total only increased from 31.64 million
+There is sum of male flows are slightly larger in most time periods.
+During 2000-10, male flows increased faster than the females, reaching their peak of 42.96 million compared to a female total of 39.79 million (based on UN2015 stock data and WPP2015 demographic data).
+The disjoint between the World Bank and UN stocks that was apparent for the total flows is also evident in the gender specific flows.